The video of Acea's history

 Listing on the Stock Exchange and dynamism

-With admission to listing on the Italian Stock Exchange, the logo changed again: curved lines and bright colours conveyed a modern identity and the diversity of services provided.
+With its listing on the Italian Stock Exchange, Acea updated its logo: two curved lines enclosed the name, evoking a modern identity and the plurality of the services offered.

-The trademark became three coloured squares, symbolising flexibility and connection.
-A visual identity that emphasised an industrial group increasingly focused on the customer and the outside world.
+In the 2000s, the logo evolved graphically into three coloured squares, adaptable to multiple layouts, symbolising flexibility and connection.
+A visual identity that highlighted an Industrial Group increasingly attentive to customers and the external world.

-With the Acea 2.0 programme, the logo was renewed yet again, combining the “a” of Acea with the digital pin, symbolising the connection between the physical and digital worlds.
-The water, energy and environment colours merge in a blast of modernity.
+With the Acea 2.0 program, the logo was renewed, transforming the “A” of Acea into a location pin, symbolising the connection between the physical and digital worlds.
+The colours of the three businesses merged into a single shape.

 A step towards the future

-In 2023 a new characterisation of the logo was introduced to reflect Acea’s commitment as industrial leader, anticipating the company’s 115th anniversary celebration, planned for 2024.
+In 2023, a new logo characterisation was introduced to reflect Acea’s commitment as an industrial leader focused on sustainability and digitalisation, anticipating the company’s 115th anniversary celebration planned for the following year.

 A special anniversary